 In 1926, Leo went to Harvard.
-This was quite an achievement for the Jewish son of working class immigrants, yet remarkably in line with the family’s intrinsic belief in equality.
+This was quite an achievement for the Jewish son of working-class immigrants.
+Yet remarkably in line with the family’s intrinsic belief in, equality.
 Leo’s unusual intelligence and literary interests didn’t escape his sister Eleanor’s fiancé, Paul Anderson, in his own last year at Harvard.
 Leo had inherited his father, Solomon’s, passion for ideas and his mother, Eva’s, creativity.
-At New Utretch High School, he was editor-in-chief of the literary magazine, The Comet, as well as president of the dramatic society.
+At New Utrecht High School, he was editor-in-chief of the literary magazine, The Comet.
+Leo was also president of the dramatic society.
 Observing and knowing Leo, Paul suggested that he sit for the Harvard Club scholarship exam.
 He received the highest score and won.
-Upon high school graduation, Leo was off to Cambridge – on his way, along a slightly circuitous path, to becoming a radical filmmaker.
+Upon high school graduation, Leo was off to Cambridge.
+And, on his way, along a slightly circuitous path, to becoming a radical filmmaker.

 Science Versus Art At Harvard

 Leo didn’t start out at Harvard intending to be a filmmaker.
 In fact, film wasn’t remotely in his mind.
 His decision to become a documentary filmmaker came slowly and much later.
 Leo went to Harvard to become a medical doctor.
-Eva, his mother, a mid-wife and medical practitioner herself, was likely a quiet inspiration.
+Eva, his mother, a midwife and medical practitioner herself, was likely a quiet inspiration.
 Yet, Eva was also creative.
 There were two pulls in the Hurwitz family, intellectual pursuits and creative ones.
-My own mother, Charlotte, the first Hurwitz grandchild, Leo’s oldest brother Bill’s daughter, couldn’t decide between becoming a modern dancer or a doctor.
+This was true of my own mother, Charlotte, the first Hurwitz grandchild, Leo’s oldest brother Bill’s daughter.
+She herself couldn’t decide between becoming a modern dancer or a doctor.
 Medicine won out and she became a psychiatrist.
 But, dance, sculpture, and poetry were never far away.

 The Hurwitz family had creative gifts.
 Older sisters Elizabeth and Sophia were dancers and Eleanor a sculptress.
 Writing is a talent of many in the extended Hurwitz family.
 And, Leo’s mother could sew and create any desired garment.
 Leo spent numerous hours at Eva’s feet, watching – as she cut fabric and pieced it together into dresses for his sisters:

 With dressmakers, dancers, sculptresses, psychoanalysts, and midwives in the Hurwitz family, both art and science had powerful influences.
-Yet, science wasn’t really Leo’s inclination, particularly when it came to facts that weren’t linked to any deeper meaning.
-He took advanced inorganic chemistry in his sophomore year and did well on the experiments, but had no memory for the answers to test questions.
+Yet, science wasn’t really Leo’s inclination.
+Particularly when it came to facts that weren’t linked to any deeper meaning.
+He took advanced inorganic chemistry in his sophomore year and did well on the experiments.
+But he had no memory for the answers to test questions.
 He thought: “If this is the stuff of medicine, isolated logical facts, then I don’t have it for medicine … I’d sat in on some art classes.
 I had it in my mind to go into film.”
 (Hawley, 1985)

 It wasn’t an easy road.
 In the 1930”s, there was no one teaching film except in the Soviet Union.
 The apprenticeship system was the only way to learn filmmaking in the United States.
 Leo wanted to study with Charlie Chaplin: “I had admired him as a child then realized he was a great artist.
 I wrote offering to take any job at all just to hang around.”
 (Hawley, 1985) Chaplin didn’t respond.
 Paramount Pictures on Long Island didn’t respond either.

 Leo bought himself a movie camera and decided to teach himself how to make films.
-He’d graduated from Harvard during The Great Depression, a troubling time for many people – with previously employed, homeless men, building shantytowns in Central Park.
+He’d graduated from Harvard during The Great Depression, a troubling time for many people.
+All around him were previously employed, homeless men, building shantytowns in Central Park.
 This human suffering was what Leo wanted to speak about through his film images.
-He’d learned early, in his first experience of movie going as a child, what kind of films he wanted to make and the genre he did not want to perpetuate.
+He’d learned early, in his first experience of movie-going as a child, what kind of films he wanted to make.
+And also the genre he did not want to perpetuate.